 Activity 1: Have Fun at the Toy Museum

 The collection is housed over three floors within a coffee-colored colonial home, and includes train sets and doll houses, puppets and Mariachi bands and an entire corner dedicated to toys relating to Lucha Libre, Mexico’s traditional wrestling.
-The toys are created from wood, fabric, clay, papier-mâché, corn husks and more.
+Toys are created from wood, fabric, clay, papier-mâché, corn husks and more.

 It’s a really fun place to enjoy with kids and, if you’re lucky, your visit may coincide with a children’s workshop or class held with local artisans.
 There’s also a very good toy shop on the ground floor. www.museolaesquina.org.m